ROELOF UYS (South Africa)

 South African born ceramicist Roelof Uys took up the role of Senior Production Potter at the Leach Pottery in May 2013.
 Uys studied Art at East London Technical College, South Africa and founded his first ceramics studio in Limpopo Province in 1992, where he collaborated with potter Solomon Matatoko.
 He went on to work in Kysna as a Resident Potter at Bitou Crafts, founded by Clementina van der Walt, before starting his own production pottery in Cape Town, where he also served on the Committee of the Western Cape Potters Association.
 As part of the pottery’s senior management team Uys supervises the training of student apprentices and visiting interns, and oversee the production of the new Leach Standard Ware.

 KAT WHEELER (USA)

 Born in North Carolina, Kat Wheeler studied ceramics at the Appalachian Centre for Crafts at Tennessee Tech University.
 While studying for her Bachelor of Fine Arts she also worked part-time for Knoxville studio potters Peter Rose and Judy Brater, maintaining the studio and expanding her knowledge of production techniques.
 As part of her course Kat spent a semester studying abroad at the Australia National University, and on completing her BFA came to St Ives to work at the Leach Pottery as a volunteer apprentice.
-In January 2012 she joined the studio staff as our first full-time Production Potter, making the new range of Leach Tableware.
+In January 2012 she joined the studio staff as our first full-time Production Potter, making the new range of Leach Standard Ware.